fossas/fossa-cli/README.md

 ## WARNING: This tool is being actively developed.
 There may be breaking changes.

-`fossa` is a tool that interrogates your environment and build to discover the dependencies getting included in your software.
-It can be used alone or within build systems to dig out dependency data from complex monolithic builds.
+`fossa` is a tool that interrogates your environment and build to discover the dependencies getting included in your code.
+With one command, you can generate dependency reports and license notices across over 20+ build systems.

+`fossa` supports high-performance dependency reports within complex monoliths, builds and CI environments.
+Scroll down to **usage** to see extended documentation about language support.

 This tool integrates directly with the [FOSSA](https://fossa.io) web service to provide open source reports, search intelligence, vulnerability/license scanning and triage workflows to help your organization to manage its open source use.

-The CLI provides an alternative path to integrating your code repositories and builds in a way that doesn't require code access or FOSSA environment setup, or enrich dependency reports with dynamically confirmed dependency artifacts.

-**FOSSA CLI is currently in alpha and will have a changing API; join our contributor group to get development updates**
+**FOSSA CLI is currently in alpha and will have a changing API; star/watch this repo for updates.**

 ## Installation

 `fossa` is compatible with Windows, Darwin (MacOS) and *nix-based operating systems.

+Grab our latest release on our [Github Releases](releases/) page.

 <!--
 TODO: real installation instructions